-How you monitor transactions and develop your program depends on the size of your business or organisation and your level of ML/TF risk.
-Depending on the type, size and complexity of your business or organisation, your transaction monitoring program can be manual or automated.
-You should allocate appropriate resources and priority to analysing and actioning alerts raised by transaction monitoring.
+How you monitor transactions and develop your program depends on the size of your business and your level of assessed ML/TF risk.
+Depending on the type, size and complexity of your business, your transaction monitoring program can be manual or automated.
+You should allocate appropriate resources and give priority to analysing and actioning alerts raised by transaction monitoring.

 Your transaction monitoring program

 - define the processes you follow to identify suspicious customer transactions

 - document the systems, controls and procedures that mitigate and manage your ML/TF risks

 - capture all sources of customer and transaction data or information